JRainbow1997/Musical_Masterminds/README.md

 This project was built by Josh, Maddy, and Joe.
 Students who are partaking in the CodeNation Master: Coding course, an intense online bootcamp, designed for an in-depth look at full-stackdevelopment.
 For more information on CodeNation, please visit https://wearecodenation.com/

 To build this App we used the MERN stack.
-MERN stack is the combination of MongoDB, Express, React, and Node.js
+MERN stack is the combination of MongoDB, Express, React, and Node.js.
+We also used Axios to connect the front + backend together through express.

 # How to view the App